nicolabarban/NCRM_sequence_analysis/index.md

 25. Sironi M., N. Barban and R. Impicciatore (2015), “The Role of Parental Social Class in the Transition to Adulthood,” Advances in Life Course Research 26, 89-104
 26. N Shoval and M Isaacson.
 Sequence alignment as a method for human activity analysis in space and time.
 Annals of the Association of American Geographers, 97(2):282–297, 2007.
+27. LL Wu.
+Some comments on” sequence analysis and optimal matching methods in sociology: Review and prospect”.
+Sociological Methods & Research 29(1):41–64, 2000.